 Managing your money if you’re in hospital

-If you experience a crisis in your mental health, there is a risk to your safety or you need more intensive support, a doctor may recommend you are admitted to hospital, This can be upsetting, but if necessary will be an important step to getting the help and support you need.
+If you experience a crisis in your mental health, or there is a risk to your safety or you need more intensive support, then a doctor may recommend you are admitted to hospital.
+This can be upsetting, but if necessary will be an important step to getting the help and support you need.